 Speaking of campaigns: Just as you want to keep your influencer contact organized, you’ll also want your team to keep track of your influencer activities.
 No matter if you execute always on or campaign-driven: Any team member needs to be aware of your influencer activities’ status quo at any point in time.

-Campaign Manager, InfluencerDB’s Influencer Marketing Cloud
+Campaign Manager, InfluencerDB’s Influencer Community Management Software

 We’ve discussed the advantages of using software to streamline your influencer marketing processes and keep track of your campaigns in a previous article.